cmdline-batcheloranator/kn/changePasswdSudoLogin/changePasswdSudoLogin.md

 # Change password for login

-- while logged in as the user to change the loging password for
+- while logged in as the user to change the login password for
 - security set-keychain-password
 - enter password